Process

 New understandings and possibilities emerge throughout a project.
 These might call for different media and approaches to reach and move audiences.
 Such adaptivity works hand in hand with the other elements here: with deep understanding and a commitment to meaningful impact, we have our North Star… and anything becomes possible.

-The challenge: branding identity
+The challenge: Branding Identity

 Oommen Consulting, which specializes in nonprofit fundraising, needed a fresh branding scheme, complete with a tagline and business materials.
-I learned its values and mission so that we could immediately capture the essence of what the business stood for, including equality, justice, and a reputation for impeccably thorough work.
+I internalized its values and mission so that we could immediately capture the essence of what the business stood for, including equality, justice, and a reputation for impeccably thorough work.
 Out of the brainstorming process, a single image stood out: a Möbius strip, a symbol of uninterrupted wholeness.

 Logo Design